hornos/gridhowto/README.md

 ## Ansible Bootstrap
 This is a blueprint of a HA *grid engine cluster*.
 It enables you rapid prototyping of fractal infrastructures.
 First, install Ansible on your host machine (VirtualBox host).
 The goal of the primordial installation is to provision the machines into an *initial ground state*.
 Ansible is responsible to advance the system to the *true ground state*.
 Subsequently, the system can excite itself to an *excited state* via dynamic provisioning.

+Every playbook is an *operator product* aka tasks evaluated in a row.
+In order to invert the product you have to change the order and *invert* each task individually.
+This in mind it is pretty easy rollback or change a playbook.
+Playbooks are usually *Linux agnostic* and *holistic*.

 Ansible should be installed in `$HOME/ansible`:

     cd $HOME